-Today in 2015: New Horizons at Pluto | EarthSky.org
+Today in 2015: New Horizons at Pluto | EarthSky

 Read more about mountains on Pluto

-– Pluto’s vast 1,000-kilometer-wide (620-mile-wide) heart-shaped nitrogen glacier (informally called Sputnik Planitia) that New Horizons discovered is the largest known glacier in the solar system.

-– Pluto shows evidence of vast changes in atmospheric pressure and, possibly, past presence of running or standing liquid volatiles on its surface – something only seen elsewhere on Earth, Mars and Saturn’s moon Titan in our solar system.

-At that time, Hal Weaver, New Horizons project scientist from the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland, commented:
+A year after New Horizons’ Pluto flyby, Hal Weaver, New Horizons project scientist from the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland, said:

 It’s strange to think that only a year ago, we still had no real idea of what the Pluto system was like.
 But it didn’t take long for us to realize Pluto was something special, and like nothing we ever could have expected.
 We’ve been astounded by the beauty and complexity of Pluto and its moons and we’re excited about the discoveries still to come.

-If you asked these scientists today – years after the flyby – I think they’d express a lot of that same excitement.
+If you ask these scientists today – years after the flyby – they’d express a lot of the same excitement.

-New Horizons is still speeding outward in our solar system.
-In early 2019, it encountered a second Kuiper Belt object, officially known as 2014 MU69 and nicknamed Ultima Thule.
-Read more about the Ultima Thule encounter here.
+In early 2019, New Horizons encountered a second Kuiper Belt object, officially known as 2014 MU69 and previously nicknamed Ultima Thule.
+It has since been renamed to Arrokoth.
+Read more about the Arrokoth/Ultima Thule encounter here.

-Team leader Alan Stern has said there is potential for a third flyby of a Kuiper Belt object by New Horizons in the 2020s.
-But, as yet, a suitable Kuiper belt object – close enough to the spacecraft’s current trajectory – still needs to be confirmed.
+Team leader Alan Stern has suggested potential for a third flyby of a Kuiper Belt object by New Horizons in the 2020s.
+But a suitable Kuiper belt object – close enough to the spacecraft’s current trajectory – hasn’t yet been confirmed.

+So New Horizons is still out there – still within our solar system – speeding outward.

-Bottom line: The New Horizons spacecraft’s flyby of the Pluto system was on July 14, 2015.
+Bottom line: The New Horizons spacecraft flew past the Pluto system on July 14, 2015.

 Top 10 pics from the Pluto flyby